 How to Make Homemade Canned Pickled Garlic

 Garlic can be tough to safely can at home.
 Are you looking for a safe, reliable and easy recipe to make and can your own pickled garlic?
-Here it is, a university and USDA tested recipe, also appears in the Ball Blue Book.
+Here it is, a university and USDA tested recipe, which also appears in the Ball Blue Book.
 You can do it with basic equipment already in your kitchen - you just need a canning pot.
 And thanks to the vinegar in pickled garlic, you can use either a plain open water bath pot or a pressure canner (which will also let you can low acid vegetables!)